 Jeff Kaplan litigates high-stakes cases from their inception through appeal.
 He represents clients in state and federal courts throughout the country, and his experience includes disputes related to breach of contract, product liability, and the False Claims Act.
-Drawing on his trial experience in federal court, Jeff works to identify key legal issues, draft motions, and develop the factual record.
+Drawing on his trial experience in federal court, Jeff develops and executes complex case strategy, including across jurisdictions and with joint defense groups.
 He also has worked on cases at every appellate level, including multiple U.S. circuit courts of appeals and the United States Supreme Court.

 Jeff has an active pro bono practice.
-He has handled pro bono matters before an immigration judge and the Board of Immigration Appeals, including as part of the Firm's Laredo Project.
-He is a Barrister in the Lamar American Inn of Court and a member of the Executive Committee for the Federalist Society's Litigation Practice Group.
+He is part of the Firm's initiative to provide post-conviction relief to survivors of human trafficking.
+He has handled pro bono matters before an immigration judge and the Board of Immigration Appeals, including as part of the Firm's Border Project.
+He is a Barrister in the Judge Clarence Cooper American Inn of Court and a member of the national Executive Committee for the Federalist Society's Litigation Practice Group.

 - December 20, 2019

 Civil Trial From Start to Finish, National Business Institute

 - University of Kentucky (J.D. summa cum laude 2015; Order of the Coif; Special Features Editor, Kentucky Law Journal; Moot Court Board); Centre College (B.A. in Philosophy 2012)

 - Georgia; Kentucky; U.S. District Courts for the Northern District of Georgia, Eastern District of Kentucky, and Eastern District of Wisconsin; and U.S. Courts of Appeals for the Third and Sixth Circuits